lybird300/lybird300.github.io/_posts/2015-10-01-cluster-slurm.md

 PATH=~/opt/bin:$PATH</code></pre>
 You can add multiple entries at the same time (with variations on the ordering work just fine).
 <pre><code>PATH=$PATH:~/opt/bin:~/opt/node/bin</code></pre>
+BTW, in unix system an absolute path starts with "/".
+If you need to indicate a relative path in the current directory, give its name without "/".
+For example, "cd siwGWAS/...".
+For more take a look at one of the references.
 Another useful thing (please bear with me) is to set up alias for long directory path.
 Take a look at <a href="https://www.digitalocean.com/community/tutorials/an-introduction-to-useful-bash-aliases-and-functions">this tutorial</a>.
 SLURM commands are different than previous PBS commands.
 Below are a few commonly used commands.
 <ul>
 <li>List contents of the queue: squeue</li>